simolus3/drift/docs/docs/SQL API/drift_files.md

 ---

-data:
-  title: "Drift files"
+title: Drift files
-  weight: 1
 description: Learn everything about the `.drift` files, a powerful tool to define your database in SQL.

-aliases:
-  - /docs/using-sql/custom_tables/  # Redirect from outdated "custom tables" page which has been deleted
-  - /docs/using-sql/moor_files/
-  - /docs/using-sql/drift_files/

-template: layouts/docs/single
 ---

-{% assign dart_snippets = "package:drift_docs/snippets/drift_files/database.dart.excerpt.json" | readString | json_decode %}
-{% assign drift_tables = "package:drift_docs/snippets/drift_files/tables.drift.excerpt.json" | readString | json_decode %}
-{% assign small = "package:drift_docs/snippets/drift_files/small_snippets.drift.excerpt.json" | readString | json_decode %}

-{% assign newDrift = "package:drift_docs/snippets/modular/drift/example.drift.excerpt.json" | readString | json_decode %}
-{% assign newDart = "package:drift_docs/snippets/modular/drift/dart_example.dart.excerpt.json" | readString | json_decode %}

 Drift files are a new feature that lets you write all your database code in SQL.
 But unlike raw SQL strings you might pass to simple database clients, everything in a drift file is verified